salabim/istr/readme.md

 > [!NOTE]
 >
 > All calculations are strictly integer calculations.
-That means that if a float variale is ever produced it will be converted to an int.
+That means that if a float or decimal variable is ever produced it will be converted to an int.
 > Also divisions are always floor divisions!

 #### Use istrs as string

 We should realize that istrs are in fact strings.

-In order to concatenate two istrs (or an istr and a str), we cannot use the `four + five` operator as
+In order to concatenate two istrs (or an istr and a str), we cannot use the `+` operator (remember `four + five` is `istr('9')`).

-that would be `istr(9)`.

 In order to concatenate istrs,  we use the or operator (`|`).
 So